Zig94/Where-in-the-world/README.md

 #### 1. Room for improvement:

-- Replacing the map link with an interactive map directly in the application, without having to leave the page.
+- Replace the map link with an interactive map directly in the app, without having to leave the page.
-- Adding more country information
+- Add more information about the country

 #### 2. To do:

-- Adding new search functions
+- Add new search functions
 - Sorting search results
 - Creating an account
-- User panel
+- Create user panel
-- Creating lists of favorite countries and countries to visit
+- Create lists of favorite countries and countries to visit

 ## Contact